soplima/Stock-Analysis/README.md

 __init__(self, symbol, key, date=DEFAULT_DATA, folder=None)
-Initializes the stock object with the stock symbol, API key, date range, and folder where the data is stored. get_data(self)
+Initializes the stock object with the stock symbol, API key, date range, and folder where the data is stored.
-Fetches the stock data either from a local folder or by downloading from the API. calc_vol(self, df)
+- get_data(self): Fetches the stock data either from a local folder or by downloading from the API.
-Calculates various metrics like returns, volatility, and magnitude for the stock data. plot_return_dist(self)
+- calc_vol(self, df): Calculates various metrics like returns, volatility, and magnitude for the stock data.
-Plots the distribution of returns for the stock. plot_volatility(self)
+- plot_return_dist(self): Plots the distribution of returns for the stock.
-Plots the volatility of returns for the stock. plot_performance(self)
+- plot_volatility(self): Plots the volatility of returns for the stock.
-Plots the relative performance of the stock. option_expiry(self)
+- plot_performance(self): Plots the relative performance of the stock.
-Returns a filtered DataFrame with data for option expiry weeks. low_vol_duration(self)
+- option_expiry(self): Returns a filtered DataFrame with data for option expiry weeks.
-Analyzes and returns the periods with low volatility.
+- low_vol_duration(self): Analyzes and returns the periods with low volatility.
-Examples

 License